Today's Highlight in History:

 On this date:

-In 1973, President Nixon nominated House minority leader Gerald R. Ford of Michigan to succeed Spiro T. Agnew as vice president.
+In 1973， House minority leader Gerald R. Ford was sworn in as vice president， succeeding Spiro T. Agnew.